renatols-jf/spboot-chassi/README.md

 # Changelist

+## 0.0.7
+- Fixed labels loading which were not working from inside jar

 ## 0.0.6
 - Changed TimedOperationException, which will only be thrown for `TimedOperation#execute` when a non runtime exception happens.